 Behind every target are indicators.
-Building upon its expert and practitioner-led task force approach for the elaboration of targets for the Sustainable Development Goals (SDGs), the Communitas Coalition is actively engaging with UN Member States, agencies, and Major Groups and other Stakeholders on: (i) Crafting proposals for urban sustainability indicators and monitoring frameworks for the SDG on Cities and Human Settlements and relevant targets under the other SDGs and conducting public consultations on proposals for urban sustainability indicators and monitoring frameworks; (ii) Contributing to the territorial dimension of the Data Revolution and facilitating a technical dialogue on the opportunities and challenges for using geospatial technologies to benchmark and measure performance in sustainability at multiple scales, as well as for their integration into national census and other statistical or data collection systems; (iii) Sustaining multi-stakeholder advocacy into the implementation, monitoring, and review of the 2030 Agenda for Sustainable Development.
-Communitas is developing this technical work in support of the Inter-agency and Expert Group on SDG Indicators (IAEG-SDG) that was established by the 46th UN Statistical Commission in March 2015 to craft an indicator framework for the SDGs.
+Building upon its expert and practitioner-led task force approach for the elaboration of targets for the Sustainable Development Goals (SDGs), the Communitas Coalition actively engaged with UN Member States, agencies, and Major Groups and other Stakeholders on: (i) Crafting proposals for urban sustainability indicators and monitoring frameworks for the SDG on Cities and Human Settlements and relevant targets under the other SDGs and conducting public consultations on proposals for urban sustainability indicators and monitoring frameworks; (ii) Contributing to the territorial dimension of the Data Revolution and facilitating a technical dialogue on the opportunities and challenges for using geospatial technologies to benchmark and measure performance in sustainability at multiple scales, as well as for their integration into national census and other statistical or data collection systems; (iii) Sustaining multi-stakeholder advocacy into the implementation, monitoring, and review of the 2030 Agenda for Sustainable Development.
+Communitas developed this technical work in support of the Inter-agency and Expert Group on SDG Indicators (IAEG-SDG) that was established by the 46th UN Statistical Commission in March 2015 to craft an indicator framework for the SDGs.

 Technical Seminar on Indicators, Geospatial Technology, and Disaggregation for SDG 11 and its Linkages with other SDGs

 H.E.
 Magnus Lennartsson

 Dr. Eugenie Birch

 What key trends are currently monitored at the international, National and subnational levels?

 Dr. Martino Pesaresi